Injectivity theorem for pseudo-effective line bundles and its applications: Introduction

 A key ingredient of Proposition \ref{f-prop1.9} is the following theorem, which can be seen as a Bertini-type theorem on the restriction of multiplier ideal sheaves to general members of free linear systems.
-Theorem \ref{f-thm1.10} enables us to use the inductive argument on dimension, and thus it seems to be useful.
-We remark that $\mathcal{G}$ in Theorem \ref{f-thm1.10} is not always an intersection of countably many Zariski open sets (see Example \ref{f-ex3.12}).
-We will give a proof of Theorem \ref{f-thm1.10} in Section \ref{f-sec3}, which is much harder than we expected.
-In this paper, the classical topology means the Euclidean topology.
+Theorem \ref{f-thm1.10} enables us to use the inductive argument on dimension.
+We remark that $\mathcal{G}$ in Theorem \ref{f-thm1.10} is not always an intersection of countably many Zariski open sets (see Example \ref{x-ex3.10}).
+The proof of Theorem \ref{f-thm1.10}, which is quite technical, will be given in Section \ref{x-sec3}

-\begin{thm}[Density of good divisors:~Theorem \ref{f-thm3.7}] Let $X$ be a compact complex manifold, let $\Lambda$ be a free linear system on $X$ with $\dim \Lambda \geq 1$, and let $\varphi$ be a quasi-plurisubharmonic function on $X$.
+\begin{thm}[Density of good divisors:~Theorem \ref{x-thm3.6}] Let $X$ be a compact complex manifold, let $\Lambda$ be a free linear system on $X$ with $\dim \Lambda \geq 1$, and let $\varphi$ be a quasi-plurisubharmonic function on $X$.
 We put